jlbmagic/js-in-fm/src/pages/index.md

 ### Get the template

-The JS Dev Environment is found here.
-Create a new repository in your Github account from this template and then clone it to your machine.
+The JS Dev Environment is found [here](https://github.com/integrating-magic/js-dev-environment).
+Use this template to create a new repository to your Github account, and then clone it to your machine.
 Install it with the following command:

 ```shell
 npm install